 Sadly, that wasn’t the case.
 When Neu! was released, it sold just 30,000 copies.
 Since then, Neu! has been released several times, allowing several generations of musicians and music lovers to hear the album.
 This includes several generations of electronic music producers.
 Just like Brian Eno, Can, Cluster and Kraftwerk, Neu’s music has influenced electronic music.
 There’s a reason for this.
 The music these artists produced was groundbreaking.

-Unlike so much of the music being released in 1972, Neu! wasn’t derivative.
-No. Here, was music that was unique.
-Granted Neu had drawn inspiration from ambient, avant garde, electronic, experimental, funk, psychedelia and rock to create their unique brand of Krautrock.
+When Neu! was released in 1972 it was an album that was innovative, groundbreaking and totally unique as they combined disparate musical genres.
+They drew inspiration from ambient, avant garde, electronic, experimental, funk, psychedelia and rock to create their unique brand of Krautrock.
 This is no different to how a painter uses his palette to create paintings.
 Neu’s musical experiments were groundbreaking and unique.
 Proof of this was Klaus’ trademark motorik beat.
 That’s where Klaus played a 4/4 drum beat with only a very occasional interruption.
 The effect is hypnotic and mesmeric.
 It can be heard on Hallogallo and Negativland.
 This helped Neu to stand out from other Krautrock groups.

 It’s also why Neu, along with Can, Cluster and Kraftwerk, are seen as the founding fathers of Kraftwerk and why forty-two years after its release, Neu! is perceived as a classic album.
 Indeed, just like Can’s Tago Mago and Ege Bamyasi, Neu’s debut album Neu! belongs in any self-respecting record collection.